Christian Front (United States): Investigation by the government

+At the trial, visitors were banned from the courtroom unless issued a pass by the marshal.
+This was likely because the case's preliminary bail hearings had drawn hundreds of people, many of whom shouted statements of support for the defendants.
+In the early days of the trial, the area outside the courthouse was chaotic, with at least one fistfight.
+The lead foreman of the jury was married to the lead defense attorney—a conflict of interest that the prosecutors did not discover (or ignored) during the voir dire process.
+The trial lasted ten weeks.

 One government official admitted off the record that the Front was really being prosecuted for un-Americanism.
 The charges did not mention antisemitism or Coughlin.
-The jurors proved sympathetic to the defendants and returned no verdict.
+For Macklin Boettger, John Viebrock, William Bishop, and Captain Prout, the trial resulted in a hung jury.
+The other thirteen defendants were acquitted.
 The federal government dropped its charges in 1941, at which point the new Attorney General, Robert Jackson, called the charges "a bit fantastic".
 One historian has called the trial an exercise in "public relations" that exaggerated the danger posed by "a pathetic bunch."
 Another said that "the trial revealed the Christian Fronters to be a group of unbalanced cranks and successfully discredited the entire movement."

 According to historian Rev. Charles R. Gallagher, S.J., declassified FBI documents assert that the Brooklyn Christian Front members engaged in military training, sought to carry out a wide range of attacks, and were in possession of weaponry that included Browning automatic rifles.
 Local supporters in New York City demonstrated on their behalf after their trial.
+Some of the Christian Front weapons were likely stolen from the National Guard.
+When the FBI tried to investigate this, the sergeant at arms responsible for the weapons refused to speak to them, as did his superior.

 In 1940, Francis Moran, who ran the Boston Christian Front, was recruited as a German agent by German consul Herbert Scholz.
 The Boston Christian Front office, located in the Copley Square Hotel, was shut down in 1942 thanks to the efforts of Frances Sweeney and with the help of the British; the Christian Front continued to operate clandestinely in the city until 1945.